Title IX/Sexual Harassment

 3. Informal resolutions will be concluded within 30 business days of receiving both Parties' voluntary, written consent to the informal resolution process.

 Good cause may include, but is not limited to, absence or unavailability of a Party, advisor, or witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disabilities.
-In the case of a temporary delay of the Grievance Process or a limited extension of time frames for good cause, the College will provide the Complainant and Respondent with written notice of such delay or extension and the reasons for the action.
+In the case of a temporary delay of the Grievance Process or a limited extension of time frames for good cause, the University will provide the Complainant and Respondent with written notice of such delay or extension and the reasons for the action.

-Please note that, while the College must attempt to accommodate the schedules of Parties and witnesses throughout the Grievance Process in order to provide Parties with a meaningful opportunity to exercise the rights granted to them under Title IX, the College is also obligated to meet its designated timeframes and may proceed with and conclude the Grievance Process even in the absence of a Party or witness.
+Please note that, while the University must attempt to accommodate the schedules of Parties and witnesses throughout the Grievance Process in order to provide Parties with a meaningful opportunity to exercise the rights granted to them under Title IX, the University is also obligated to meet its designated timeframes and may proceed with and conclude the Grievance Process even in the absence of a Party or witness.

 Grievance Process and Procedures

 The Grievance Process applies to all formal complaints and complaints.
 In other words, the same processes are used to resolve formal complaints of Title IX Sexual Harassment and complaints of all other sexual misconduct and related retaliation.
 The Grievance Process will provide a prompt, fair, and impartial investigation and resolution.
-The College will promptly and equitably respond to all allegations involving sexual misconduct or related retaliation.
+The University will promptly and equitably respond to all allegations involving sexual misconduct or related retaliation.

 Notice of Allegations